 Here are a few general pointers and tips for using chicken manure as a fertilizer:

 1) Never feed fresh chicken manure to young, tender plants!
 Fresh chicken manure is “hot,” meaning it is very high in nitrogen and will “burn” the growing plants.
 This will kill your plants!
 Also, too much nitrogen can produce negative plant growth.
 This is why you need to age your chicken manure!

-2) Poultry manure makes a great addition to compost!
-I recently received an “Earth Machine” composting bin as part of my local county government’s initiative to reduce green waste in Hawaii’s landfills.
+2) Poultry manure makes a great addition to compost!.
 Although you do not need a “real” composter to compost, it can save you time.
 Whether or not you use an actual composter, any sort of composting converts nitrogen into a form that a plant can use without being burned.
 Composting also destroys the coccidia bacteria (a chicken disease), bacteria, worm eggs, and viruses, and stabilizes potash and nitrogen levels.
 Any composter will do, from the fancy type you see in Organic Gardening magazine, to simple homemade bins made of 2x4s and chicken wire.

 Important: Manure that is composed without carbon-based material (such as dry grass clippings) will overheat.